-Follow the instructions for Systems without Line Security, but note that only a 7845i-ent may be used as the secondary Communications Device.
+- Follow the instructions for Systems without Line Security, but note that only a secondary phone line or a 7845i-ent may be used as the secondary Communications Device. - The system must be programmed for dual reporting.

 FEDERAL COMMUNICATIONS COMMISSION (FCC) STATEMENTS